dee-engineer/Anubis/README.md

 # Anubis - Modular Remote Access Tool (RAT)

-## Disclaimer: Anubis is intended strictly for educational purposes and ethical security research.
+**Disclaimer**: Anubis is intended strictly for educational purposes and ethical security research.
 Unauthorized use on systems without explicit permission is illegal and unethical.

 Anubis is a modular Remote Access Tool (RAT) with a client-server architecture.
-It provides powerful capabilities for remote system control and monitoring, enhanced by strong encryption and authentication.
-A React-based GUI is also available for easy management.
+It enables remote system control and monitoring with robust encryption and authentication.
+A React-based GUI is available for streamlined management.

----

 ## Features